commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 ### Storage strategy

-- **Built-in Memory Storage**: Provides fast access with temporary storage.
+- **Built-in memory storage** — Provides fast access with temporary storage.
 Reduces load on the underlying configured storage (e.g., Redis, DB) by caching tokens in memory.
-- **Configured Storage**: Can provides persistent storage that survives page reloads and browser sessions.
+- **Configured storage** — Can provide persistent storage that survives page reloads and browser sessions.
 You can implement any storage solution.
-- **Customer Storage** (*Sales Channel only*): Optional dedicated storage for customer authentication tokens, separate from guest tokens.
+- **Customer storage** (*sales channel only*) — Optional dedicated storage for customer authentication tokens, separate from guest tokens.

 The following flowchart illustrates how the library manages token caching, validation, and refresh flow: